kubernetes/cloud-provider-openstack/docs/cloud-providers.md

   cloud.
 * `use-octavia` (Optional): Used to determine whether to look for and use an Octavia LBaaS V2 service catalog endpoint.
 Valid values are `true` or `false`.
-  Where `true` is specified and an Octaiva LBaaS V2 entry can not be found, the provider will fall back and attempt to find a Neutron LBaaS V2 endpoint instead.
+  Where `true` is specified and an Octavia LBaaS V2 entry can not be found, the provider will fall back and attempt to find a Neutron LBaaS V2 endpoint instead.
 The default value is `false`.
 * `subnet-id` (Optional): Used to specify the id of the subnet you want to